2018 Hualien earthquake: Damage

 Many buildings in the city of Hualien were damaged, including four that had partially collapsed or were severely damaged.
 The lower floors of the Marshal Hotel collapsed, killing two people.
 14 deaths were also reported from the twelve-story Yun Men Tsui Ti (雲門翠堤) residential building, which was severely tilted due to the collapse of some of the lower floors.
 Large beams were placed by cranes on one side of the building in an effort to prevent further tilting during the continuing rescue efforts.
+The Uranus building was also damaged and later repaired.

 Many homes were left without water.
 Bridges and highways remaining closed due to damage from the earthquake.

 Hundreds of firefighters and military personnel stayed onsite to support efforts to rescue people trapped in damaged buildings.

 International response

-The Taiwanese government said that several countries offered to provide aid following the earthquake but stated that it had to "politely decline" such offers, including an offer from People's Republic of China reasoning that Taiwan has no shortage of relief workers and supplies.
-It decided to accept a Japanese contingent since they possess body-heat detection equipment, a technology Taiwanese authorities do not possess.
+The Taiwanese government said that after several countries offered aid, including $3 million from the People's Republic of China, it had to "politely decline" them because Taiwan had no shortage of workers and supplies but accepted a Japanese contingent for their body-heat detection equipment, which Taiwanese authorities did not possess.
+Seven members of the first international search and rescue team from Japan arrived on 9 February.

-The Japanese specialized rescue team arrived on 9 February to provide assistance for the search efforts.
-The Japanese team was the first international search-and-rescue team to arrive in Taiwan.
 Singapore also flew in US$103,000 worth of humanitarian supplies to Taiwan through a C-130 Hercules of the Republic of Singapore Air Force.

 At least 63 countries, 18 of which have formal diplomatic ties with Taiwan, as well as the European Union, the Organization of Eastern Caribbean States, the Central American Parliament and the Central American Integration System sent condolences to the Taiwanese government.